-Our royalty and media revenue is dependent on many factors, including the following factors:
+Our royalty and media revenues are dependent on many factors, including the following factors:

-- The pricing actions of other media suppliers; - The size of the installed base of tape drives that use our tape cartridges; - The performance of our strategic licensing partners, which sell our tape media cartridges; - The relative growth in units of Super DLTtape drives, the media cartridges for which sell at a higher price than DLTtape cartridges; - The media consumption habits and rates of end users: - The pattern of tape drive retirements; and - The level of channel inventories.
+- The pricing actions of other media suppliers; - The size of the installed base of tape drives that use our tape cartridges; - The performance of our strategic licensing partners, which sell our tape media cartridges; - The relative growth in units of Super DLTtape drives, the media cartridges for which sell at a higher price than DLTtape cartridges; - The media consumption habits and rates of end users; - The pattern of tape drive retirements; and - The level of channel inventories.

 Competition from other tape technologies has had a significant negative impact on our income from media as well as on our sales of tape drives.
 If this competition continues or intensifies, it would further erode media pricing and result in further reduced sales of Super DLTtape and DLTtape drives, which would lower the installed base of tape drives that utilize tape media.
 Since our royalty and media revenue is dependent upon media pricing and the quantity of media consumed by the installed base of our tape drives, reduced media prices, or a reduced installed tape drive base, would result in further reductions in our media and royalty revenue.
-This would materially and adversely affect our business, financial condition and results of operations.
+This would materially and adversely

 We do not control licensee pricing or licensee sales of tape media cartridges.
-To the extent that our licensees significantly lower prices on the media products that they sell, such reduced pricing would lower our royalty revenue, which would materially and adversely affect our business, financial condition and operating results.
+To the extent that our royalty revenue is dependent on the prices of cartridges sold by our licensees, should these licensees significantly lower prices on the media products that they sell, such reduced pricing would lower our royalty revenue, which would materially and adversely affect our business, financial condition and operating results.

 We receive a royalty fee based on sales of tape media cartridges by Fuji Photo Film Co., Ltd. (or Fuji), Hitachi Maxell, Ltd. (or Maxell), Imation Corporation (or Imation) and Sony.
 Under our license agreements with these companies, each of the licensees determines the pricing and number of units of tape media cartridges that it sells.
-As a result, our royalty revenue varies depending on the level of sales and prices set by the licensees.
+To the extent that our royalty revenue is based on the prices of cartridges sold by our licensees, our royalty revenue will vary depending on the level of sales and prices set by the licensees.
 In addition, lower prices set by licensees could require us to lower our prices on direct sales of tape media cartridges, which would reduce our revenue and margins on this product.
-As a result, lower prices on our tape media cartridges would reduce both our direct and our indirect royalty revenue, which would materially and adversely affect our business, financial condition and operating results.
+As a result, lower prices on our tape media cartridges would reduce media revenue, which could materially and adversely affect our business, financial condition and operating results.